-- 1. The Committee met on a regular basis starting on 25 January 2017 engaging in a cooperative dialogue with those States Parties confronted with allegations of use of anti-personnel mines as well as in internal deliberations. - 2.
-The Committee finalised the drafting of its working methods which consider the decision to take on a case, the preferred order of proceedings, the idea of identifying an indicative set of questions which could be used as openers for new cases, the structure of the reports of the Committee, what to do in case of a conflict of interest, and the Committee's relations with civil society.
-The Committee underlined that the working methods of the Committee will remain flexible enough to alterations as the Committee sees fit. - 3.
-Over the course of 8-10 of February 2017, the Committee met with representatives of South Sudan, Sudan and Ukraine.
+- 1. In order to fulfil its objective, the Committee met on a regular basis starting on 25 January 2017.
+Part of the meetings consisted of internal deliberations, while another part of the meetings was aimed at engaging in a cooperative dialogue with those States Parties confronted with allegations of use of anti-personnel mines. - 2.
+During its internal deliberations, the Committee finalized the drafting of working methods which consider the decision to take on a case, the preferred order of proceedings, the idea of identifying an indicative set of questions which could be used as openers for new cases, the structure of the reports of the Committee, what to do in case of a conflict of interest, and the Committee's relations with civil society.
+The Committee was clear that the working methods of the Committee will remain flexible enough to alterations as the Committee sees fit as it gains experience in working in this area. - 3.
+Over the course of 8-10 of February 2017 the Committee met with representatives of South Sudan, Sudan and Ukraine.
 The Committee met on 21 April 2017 with Yemen.
 The Committee was grateful for the engagement of representatives of these States and the information they provided to the Committee.
 The Committee also reached out to the International Campaign to Ban Landmines (ICBL) and Human Rights Watch in order to receive input from civil society with regard to compliance matters. - 4.
-On 5 May 2017, the Chair of the Committee sent a letter to Yemen, South Sudan, Sudan and Ukraine to encourage the provision of further information to the Committee prior to the 8-9 June intersessional meetings.
+On 5 May 2017 the Chair of the Committee sent a letter to Yemen, South Sudan, Sudan and Ukraine to encourage the provision of further information to the Committee prior to the 8-9 June intersessional meetings.

-PART 2: Conclusions
+PART 2: Preliminary Observations

-5. On the basis of its deliberations and of the cooperative engagement with concerned States Parties, the Committee wishes to share the following conclusions and status on compliance:
+5. On the basis of its deliberations and of the cooperative engagement with concerned States Parties, the Committee wishes to share the following observation and status on compliance: